raywan-110/AdaQP/README.md

 `-- scripts                # training scripts
 ```

-Please note that we only provide `./gurobi_license/` for Artifact Evaluation purposes.
-We will remove the lisense file when releasing the code publicly due to privacy concerns.
+Please note that we only provide `./gurobi_license/` for Artifact Evaluation purposes. **The lisense file will be removed after releasing the code publicly due to privacy concerns.** Your can apply your own lisence by following the instructions in [gurobi-licenses application](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ## Setup